dsagman/picat/readme_v2.md

 Picat has multiple built-in solvers: Boolean Satisfiability (SAT), Mixed-Integer Programming (MIP), Satisfiability Modulo Theories (SMT), and Finite Domain (FD) Constraint Programming (CP).
 Incredibly, the interface to all of them is largely the same.
 This lets you switch between CP and SAT, for example by just changing and `import` statement.

-There's also the amzaing a Planner for finding minimum cost solutions to problems expressed via actions on a global state.
+There's also the amazing a Planner for finding minimum cost solutions to problems expressed via actions on a global state.

 ## Fibonacci and Tabling